 1. Sending email on final positions:

 An email should be sent asking the participants to record their reasoned positions.
-The email could be structured as such.
-(Provide link to pdf)
+Here is an email template you could use.

 2. Setting up ‘R’ session group call: